cookiecutter/cookiecutter/README.rst

 * `Python-Android-template`_: A template to create a Python project that will run on Android devices.
 * `cookiecutter-django-rest-framework`_: A template for creating reusable Django REST Framework packages.
 * `cookiecutter-tryton`_: A template for creating tryton modules.
+* `cookiecutter-pytest-plugin`_: Minimal Cookiecutter template for authoring `pytest`_ plugins that help you to write better programs.

 Python-Django
 ^^^^^^^^^^^^^